27 January - 6 February 2015

 České Budějovice, Czech Republic

-This advanced version of our course will be offered in two independent runs, each spanning 7 days (with 6 days of work) and it will focus on the recent developments of the analysis of multivariate data.
-This course is designed for researchers and students in all fields of biology and nature protection, with intermediate knowledge of the Canoco 4.x software.
-Course participants are expected to bring with them the results of their own projects and the course schedule offers sufficient time to apply the methods mastered during the course to their own datasets, including consultations offered by both lecturers.
+This course is designed for researchers and students in all fields of biology and nature protection, with no or just a low knowledge of the Canoco software.
+Course participants are expected to bring with them the results of their own projects and the course schedule gives the opportunity to apply the methods mastered during the course to their own datasets, including consultations with both lecturers.

-This is an intensive course and we will help to participants to prepare their input data in advance, so that they can start working on their analyses since the first day of the course.
+This is an intensive course and we will help to participants to prepare their input data in advance, so that they can start working quickly on the analyses of their data.

 We will provide in-depth lectures and practicals on the following topics: